pathologyenigma/card-server/README.md

 *tantivy, a text search engine like [Apache Lucene](https://lucene.apache.org/), this is used for search our card and card pool settings by keyword which is a text. because I am a chinese person, so I may also need [cang-jie](https://crates.io/crates/cang-jie) for chinese characters, not using es(elastic search) because it takes too much memory, I know there is something like es written in rust, but it just not ready for production right now(it's server and types crate is not on crate.io, wtf!) ps: this situation is at 2022-1-24(if it fix this things in the future, and I still not finish the search feature upon tantivy, I may turn to it).*

 *http-server is [warp](https://docs.rs/warp/)(I choose it is not because of actix-web's unsafe bullshits, just for the reason that I used to using warp in my work before, and in that time, the actix-web could not be found in github, rocket.rs is not support async runtime), warp is not having docs but the docs.rs provided(it is kind of a little annoying, when you see a struct and it's functions not having any descriptions at all). but becasue I using graphql as the api, that the web server it self is not that matter now.*
+*[2022-1-29 update] because subscription need server side cache for sending the right message to the right one, I add redis for this support, don't worry, in 2022, using redis to implement thing like this is super easy*

 如各位在上一部分所见，数据库是postgres，使用了sqlx+sea-orm的组合（由于现在的web后端基本都是crud boy，所以这方面应该无需赘述）